LinkesAuge/CorrectionTool/memory-bank/activeContext.md

 3. Create first basic test case for ValidationListWidget
 4. Add strategic logging to ValidationListWidget and CorrectionManagerInterface
 5. Run the application with enhanced logging to trace data flow

+## Current Status (June 18, 2023)

+### Recent Fixes
+1. **Fixed ValidationListWidget set_list method**: Added the missing `set_list` method to `ValidationListWidget` as an alias for `set_validation_list` and updated all references in the `CorrectionManagerInterface` to use it consistently.
+This should resolve issues with validation entries not displaying properly in the UI.

+### Current Focus
+We are currently working on implementing comprehensive UI tests for the application to ensure the reliability of UI components.
+This includes:

+1. Setting up a structured test organization with separate directories for components, integration, helpers, and fixtures
+2. Creating mock implementations of all services for isolated testing
+3. Implementing helper classes to facilitate UI component interaction in tests
+4. Creating base test fixtures for common setup scenarios
+5. Developing both component-level tests and integration tests

+The first phase of the implementation is complete, with the basic structure and helper classes in place.
+Now we are focusing on expanding the test coverage to all UI components and fixing any issues discovered during testing.

+### Known Issues
+1. ~~Validation entries not showing in the correction manager (fixed)~~
+2. Some buttons still do not function properly
+3. Inconsistent validation list handling across different components

+### Next Steps
+1. Continue debugging the remaining UI issues
+2. Add more component-level tests for UI widgets
+3. Implement end-to-end tests for complete workflows
+4. Fix any additional issues discovered through testing